micmejia/bible-dump/AMPC/Isaiah/Isa 24.md

-Behold, the Lord will make the land _and_ the [^a]earth empty and make it waste and turn it upside down (twist the face of it) and scatter abroad its inhabitants.
+Behold, the Lord will make the land _and_ the earth empty and make it waste and turn it upside down (twist the face of it) and scatter abroad its inhabitants.